 Let’s face it, moms.
-We typically tend to be the ones who set the plan, adjust the plan, and deal with the crises that crash the plan.
+We typically tend to be the ones who set the schedule, adjust the schedule, and deal with the crises that crash the schedule.
 We pick up the pieces, often in a way that no one else even notices.
 And we do this whether we’re good at planning or not!

-Fortunately, we can start a new trend with the up-and-coming generation.
+Fortunately, regardless of our personalities, our kids’ personalities, or the training we received growing up, we know that we can start a new trend with the up-and-coming generation.
 We can actively teach them to manage their time well from a young age, allowing those concepts to become well ingrained before adulthood.
 An important reality to remember in this training, though, is that it isn’t just about teaching them how to create a schedule, use a planner, and manage time well.
 We must also teach them the flexibility that will help them learn to flow with a routine rather than becoming chained to a schedule.

 Priorities for Margin